antalpeti/TutorialsPoint-JavaScript/README.md

 # TutorialsPoint-JavaScript
-Cointains of example files what are typed from the TutorialsPoint page.
+Cointains of example files what are typed from the TutorialsPoint page in JavasScript programming language.
+The project was created in Aptana Studio 3.